Hit 'Em High (The Monstars' Anthem)

-"Hit 'Em High (The Monstars' Anthem)" is a single performed by B-Real, Coolio, Method Man, LL Cool J, and Busta Rhymes from the Space Jam Soundtrack.
+"Hit 'Em High (The Monstars' Anthem)" is a single performed by B-Real, Coolio, Method Man, LL Cool J, and Busta Rhymes from the soundtrack to the 1996 film, Space Jam.
 Though the movie received mixed reviews, the soundtrack was popular.
 It failed to reach the Billboard Hot 100, but was successful in the United Kingdom.
 The video, directed by Hype Williams, is in black and white and features scenes from the movie, mostly the Monstars.
 The rappers wore the Monstars' jerseys from the movie while rapping on a basketball court.